 Related Reading: Divorce is about letting go, not holding on

 However, now, separated, life is slowly falling into place for all four of us.
-The grieving period of losing a life I once had, and being someone’s wife is gradually coming to a close.
-And as I pick up the threads of my new life, I’m at peace that I am heading towards a Sacred Divorce – something I had always wished and prayed for.
+The grieving period of losing a life I once had and being someone’s wife is gradually coming to a close.
+And as I pick up the threads of my new life, I’m at peace that I am heading toward a Sacred Divorce – something I had always wished and prayed for.

-Now that you know how to prepare for divorce and what to expect before filing one, you should know to be kind to yourself, and to your kids as you mentally brace yourself for a new life.
+How to prepare for divorce and what to expect before filing one entails one key component that often gets overlooked – kindness.
+Be kind to yourself and to your kids as you mentally brace yourself for a new life.
 Divorce is not easy, but you know at what point in the marriage it is necessary.

 Firstly, they need a stable source of income to move out and start life afresh.
-Secondly, the need to figure out the custody arrangements and ensure the life of the kids is impacted as minimally as possible.
+Secondly, it’s vital to figure out the custody arrangements and ensure the life of the kids is impacted as minimally as possible.